Case Study: Michigan Multibenefits Project

 See Invision prototype here.

 Every Friday, Civilla designers visit an MDHH office to do on-site user testing.
-They test new flows with users applying in person and get feedback from case managers to ensure all the needed information is being captured in the application.
+They test new flows and designs with users applying in person and get feedback from case managers to ensure all the needed information is being captured in the application.
 Based on the user and office worker feedback we would iterate on the layout, language, and content and make quick turn-arounds on the design.

 With the application question flow designed and tested and a design-system in place, I designed the high-fidelity views in-browser with HTML and CSS.